skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

 ---

+![QAC]

+These mods will be run through Quick Auto Clean during Final Steps.

+---

+![ESM]

+These mods will have the ESMifier script run on them during Final Steps.

+---

+![ESL]

+These mods will have a missing ESL flag added during Final Steps.

+---

+![ESL-C]

+These mods will be compacted and then flagged ESL during Final Steps.
+Note: This will break any patches that rely on the mod in question unless it is loaded in the same xEdit session.

+---

 ![FOMOD]

 Instructions about what options to pick in a FOMOD when installing.
 As a general rule, if an option is not specifically mentioned then it should be 'None' or *unchecked*.